fogarecious/bevy_tutorial/README.md

 * [A Bevy Project That Does Nothing](./tutorial/a_bevy_project_that_does_nothing.md)
 * Systems
   * They Are Functions In Bevy
-  * The Main Scheduler For Systems
+  * The Default Scheduler For Systems
   * Executing Multiple Systems Simultaneously
-  * Executing Multiple Systems In Order
+  * Executing Multiple Systems In Order <!-- 15, recursive -->
   * Using Local Variables In Systems
 * Resources
   * They Are Singleton Structs